MoIdris/A-Data-Analytics-Project/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-1. Business Understanding
+1. Business Understanding:
 This is the initial phase where I define the business problem, objectives, and outcomes.
 I also identified the key stakeholders and understand their expectations.

-2. Data Understanding
+2. Data Understanding:
 This phase involves the following steps:

 - Importation: Acquiring the necessary data for the project.